 Guggali Brahmins of Dwarka

-All the rituals and ceremonies of Dwarkadhish Temple at Dwarka are done by Guggali Brahmins.
+All the rituals and ceremonies of Dwarkadhish Temple are done by Guggali Brahmins.
 It is believed that Sri Krishna himself brought these Brahmin families to Dwarka.

 On an average day, the temple is full of devotees.
 There were not too many that you would feel lost or pushed around.
 There were not too less that the temple would feel empty.
 They were just enough in number to make the temple come alive with their chants, their singing, and their devotion.